Guide to the City of Beaverton, Oregon

-Spurred on by a railroad into town built in 1868, the small farming community west of Portland began to grow.
+Spurred on by a railroad into the town built in 1868, the small farming community west of Portland began to grow.
 By 1893 the City of Beaverton was formally incorporated with a population of 400.
 Originally named Twality when created in 1843, the territorial legislature renamed it for the first president of the United States, George Washington, in 1849.
-The original boundaries included the entire northwest corner of Oregon before sections became new counties.
+The original boundaries had included the entire northwest corner of Oregon before sections became new counties.

 Beaverton May Grow to 300,000 Within Ten Years

-In December 2004, the City of Beaverton announced that they would annex the unincorporated neighborhoods of Cedar Hills, West Slope, Raleigh Hills and Garden Home over the next 10 years.
+In December 2004, the City of Beaverton announced that they would annex the unincorporated neighborhoods of Cedar Hills, West Slope, Raleigh Hills and Garden Home over the next ten years.
 It also would add the Nike and Tektronix campuses and Providence St. Vincent Medical Center.
-After a first round of annexations, the city would add the Bethany and Cedar Mill areas and much of Aloha.
+After the first round of annexations, the city would add the Bethany and Cedar Mill areas and much of Aloha.

 Using the current populations of those areas, Beaverton would add about 200,000 residents.
 The first round of annexations focuses mostly on areas already surrounded by the city.
 State law allows those annexations without landowner approval.
 The second round may require more input for landowners who currently are outside city limits and farther from current boundaries.
 Beaverton’s ultimate boundary would extend at least to Northwest Springville Road and the Multnomah County line to the north, the city of Portland to the east and the city of Tigard to the south.
 The boundary would follow the Beaverton School District line to the west.

 One obstacle was the opposition of Nike, Inc,‘s World Headquarters.
-In a prepared statement, Nike officials said that they have taken legal steps to block the city from incorporating its headquarters.
+In a prepared statement, Nike officials said that they had taken legal steps to block the city from incorporating its headquarters.
 It expected that several other groups would begin mounting opposition to the annexation plans.